Education

 Eat or be eaten

-Children investigate what makes a suitable diet for some of the animals at Tropical World by comparing adaptations between herbivores, carnivores and omnivores.
+Children investigate what makes a suitable diet for some of the animals at Tropical World by comparing adaptions between herbivores, carnivores and omnivores.
 Children will also explore and investigate food chains.
 This workshop will mostly take place indoors.

 Variety of life